 Diamond ring: A single Baily’s Bead, shining like a brilliant diamond set into a pale ring created by the pearly white corona.
 It’s the signal that totality is about to start (second contact) or has ended (third contact).

 Duration: The time between second and third contact during a total or annular solar eclipse.

 Eclipse magnitude: The fraction of the Sun’s diameter covered by the Moon.
 It is a ratio of Sun/Moon diameters and should not be confused with eclipse obscuration (see next item).
-So when the eclipse magnitude is 50% (50% of the Sun’s diameter is covered), only about 40% of the solar surface is obscured.
+When the eclipse magnitude is 50% (that is, when 50% of the Sun’s diameter is covered), only about 40% of the solar surface area is obscured.

 Eclipse season: The 35 days when the Sun is close enough to one of the nodes of the Moon's orbit (that is, the two points at which the Moon's orbit around Earth crosses the plane of Earth's orbit around the Sun) for an eclipse to occur.

 Ecliptic: The plane of Earth's orbit around the Sun or, equivalently, the plane of the Sun's apparent motion around the sky throughout the year.
 It gets its name from the fact that only when both the Sun and Moon are on (or, in the Moon's case, near) the ecliptic can an eclipse occur.

 First contact (C1): The moment when the Moon takes its first tiny nibble out of the solar disk — the beginning of the partial phase of an eclipse.

 Fourth (last) contact (C4): The instant when the Moon no longer covers any part of the solar disk.
 This signals the conclusion of the partial phase of an eclipse.